lakruzz/gh-phlow/README.md

 ## Roadmap

 We're using this phlow heavily internally in Praqma, and we're improving it constantly.
 The idea is that we will develop this as a git extension, rather than a pile of aliases, and we will probably also build in the features that are currently utilized from Ghi, so it eventually becomes just one install.

+## The git-phlow extension repository
+the official git-phlow tool is located on this repository [git-phlow](https://github.com/Praqma/git-phlow)

 ## Contribute